Backpacking in the United Kingdom - Bletchley Park, Cracking the Enigma Code

 The Enigma machine was designed by a German engineer, Arthur Sherbius just after the end of WWI.

-The Enigma machine was designed to encrypt messages by scrambling them into meaningless arrays of random letters.
+It was designed to encrypt messages by scrambling them into meaningless arrays of random letters.

-When a message was typed into the Enigma keyboard, the 3 rotors changed each letter to a different one, which would then light upon a display above the keyboard.
+When a message was typed into the keyboard, the 3 rotors changed each letter to a different one, which would then light upon a display above the keyboard.
 The new letter would be written down and then the whole message would be sent as Morse code and then the operator on the receiving end, entered the scrambled message and the Enigma machine reversed the process.

-The German military were using the Enigma machine for years before WW II and it was 3 Polish mathematicians, Marian Rejewski, Henryk Zygalski and Jerry Rozycki who had learned how to read the Enigma messages and this intel was shared but on the outbreak of WWII, the Germans increased the security and changed the cypher settings daily.
+The German military were using the Enigma machine for years before WW II and it was 3 Polish mathematicians, Marian Rejewski, Henryk Zygalski and Jerry Rozycki who had learned how to read the messages and this intel was shared but on the outbreak of WWII, the Germans increased the security and changed the cypher settings daily.

 There is an original Enigma machine on display at the Alan Turing Institute located in the British Library in London.

-The Enigma machine was designed to encrypt messages by scrambling them into meaningless arrays of random letters.
+It was designed to encrypt messages by scrambling them into meaningless arrays of random letters.

-When a message was typed into the Enigma keyboard, the 3 rotors changed each letter to a different one, which would then light upon a display above the keyboard.
+When a message was typed into the keyboard, the 3 rotors changed each letter to a different one, which would then light upon a display above the keyboard.
 The new letter would be written down and then the whole message would be sent as Morse code and then the operator on the receiving end, entered the scrambled message and the Enigma machine reversed the process.

-The German military were using the Enigma machine for years before WW II and it was 3 Polish mathematicians, Marian Rejewski, Henryk Zygalski and Jerry Rozycki who had learned how to read the Enigma messages and this intel was shared but on the outbreak of WWII, the Germans increased the security and changed the cypher settings daily.
+The German military were using the Enigma machine for years before WW II and it was 3 Polish mathematicians, Marian Rejewski, Henryk Zygalski and Jerry Rozycki who had learned how to read the messages and this intel was shared but on the outbreak of WWII, the Germans increased the security and changed the cypher settings daily.

 There is an original Enigma machine on display at the Alan Turing Institute located in the British Library in London.